epbay01/startup/notes.md

 Another hook is `useEffect(function)`.
 This is called when an element is rendered, or optionally when there is cleanup.
 This happens for example when a state changes, the element is rerendered and so `useEffect` is called.
 Cleanup happens after there could be a rerendering, whether it happens or not.
 You also can specify dependencies that call the function when the variable is updated.

-### Router
+### Other

-In react, you can have the entire application be on one page using the react-router-dom package.
+In React, you can have the entire application be on one page using the react-router-dom package.
 This means instead of loading a new page every time the site simply uses javascript to change the elements of the DOM.